MaryamSoltanii/XML_DATA_FROM_APEX/README.md

 end;

-v_report_sql is xml for your query
+v_report_xml is xml for your query